 Please visit the City of San Antonio COVID-19 website for additional information and helpful hints on the most effective way to use face coverings.

 4. Large Gatherings Prohibited.
-All large gatherings or events estimated to be in excess of 10 people, whether indoor or outdoor, are prohibited.
+All large gatherings or events estimated to be in excess of 10 people outdoors are prohibited.

 Exceptions for this prohibition are listed below (1) through (13).